 No binding agents or adhesives are required for this fusing process.
 Before demolding, to release the expansion pressure, the block is cooled with water and a vacuum.

-The automated machine board is a foam-molded insulation board which scores points for maximum dimensional accuracy.
+The automated machine board is a foam-moulded insulation board which scores points for maximum dimensional accuracy.

 Similar to the situation with pre-foaming, cooling in turn causes the water vapor which has diffused in to condense.
 This moisture would impede the subsequent cutting of the blocks and lead to an inferior quality of cut.
 In addition, there is post-shrinkage of the block because the expansion pressure has not fully dissipated.